aliceyt24/alice-personal-website/content/_index.md

 {{< figure src="img/Hands_AM.jpeg" width="600">}}

 Hello!
-My name is Alice and I am an Assistant Research Professor at the Georgetown Americas Institute (GAI) at Georgetown University.
-I am also Adjunct Faculty at the at University of Denver's Korbel School of Global & Public Affairs where I completed a Global Justice postdoctoral fellowship, adjunct faculty in the Department of Sociology.
+My name is Alice and I am Adjunct Faculty at the at University of Denver's Korbel School of Global & Public Affairs where I completed a Global Justice postdoctoral fellowship.
 I teach courses on Social Inequality and Global Citizenship and supervise MA capstone projects in Global Justice.
+Recently, I completed an appointment as Assistant Research Professor at the Georgetown Americas Institute (GAI) at Georgetown University.
+I collaborate on several projects with academics, researchers, educators, students, and organizers.

 For more about me, please see [here](/biography).